Cloud Services

 Contributor details are specific to the selected repository and time frame.
 This information shows how much a developer has contributed in terms of lines of code changed and the number of commits.
 It also indicates the size of PRs, which should be managed to ensure an effective review process.

 The table view also supports detailed views for each technical service.
 To access details for a specific technical service, select the overflow menu to the far right of the table and select View Details.
-Select the following link for more information: Develop dashboard table view details.
+For more information, see Develop dashboard table view details.

 Do you have two minutes for a quick survey?